Daniyar2822/DS-Algo-1_DI/README.md

 - It is relatively efficient fot SMP, esp considering the constraints of (1) stability and (2) mutual preference satisfaction
 - SMP belong to a category of problems for which it has not been proven yet if polynomial time algorithms exist for solving them, therefore GS provides a relatively efficient solution to SMP despite running in quadratic time

+**Deployment**
+Application is deployed locally and on the website: https://lfcollado.pythonanywhere.com/